Taking a whale-watching tour is one of the best ways to experience Vancouver’s outdoors.

 So When is the Best Time to Visit Vancouver for Whale Watching?

-The best time of year to see whales in Vancouver is between late May and early September.
+OK, so based on my little weather-migration formula + the infographic above, I’m gonna say the best time to see whales in Vancouver is between late May and early September.

 No whales?
 You’ll be provided with a free ticket to come back the next day!